mika314/mika314.github.io/naypea.md

 to playtest.

 ## Instructions
-- Click on the link and download the file
+- Click on the link above and download the file
-- Extract all files from the .zip file:
+- Extract all files from the `naypea.zip` file:
-  - right mouse click on the file
+  - mouse right click on the file
-  - click Extract All...
+  - click `Extract All...`
 - Open `naypea` directory
-- Double click on naypea file with Unreal logo on it
+- Double click on `naypea.exe` file with Unreal logo on it

 Note: antivirus most likely will complain, ignore antivirus warnings.
 - Create account and login